Here is the most popular last name in West Virginia - NewsBreak

-CHARLESTON, W.Va.
-(WOWK) — Many states have similar popular last names and West Virginia is no different, according to a study by Ancestry .
+CHARLESTON, WV (WOWK) — Many states have similar popular last names and West Virginia is no different, according to a study by Ancestry .

 Smith is in the top three in all but five states: California, Hawaii, Minnesota, New Mexico and North Dakota.